root-project/root/README/ReleaseNotes/v608/index.md

  Vassil Vassilev, Fermilab/CMS,\
  Wouter Verkerke, NIKHEF/Atlas, RooFit

+<a name="core-libs"></a>
 ## Core Libraries

+ROOT prepares for [cxx modules](http://clang.llvm.org/docs/Modules.html).
+One of the first requirements is its header files to be self-contained (section "Missing Includes").
+ROOT header files were cleaned up from extra includes and the missing includes were added.

+This could be considered as backward incompatibility (for good however).
+User code may need to add extra includes, which were previously resolved indirectly by including a ROOT header.
+For example:

-TObject.h doesn't include TBuffer.h anymore.
-Third party headers replying on the definition of TBufer will need to include TBuffer.h.
+  * TBuffer.h - TObject.h doesn't include TBuffer.h anymore.
+Third party code,
+    replying on the definition of TBufer will need to include TBuffer.h, along with TObject.h.
+  * TSystem.h - for some uses of gSystem.
+  * GeneticMinimizer.h
+  * ...

 ## Histogram Libraries